Sreeram2000/Cash-Register/README.md

 # Cash-Register
-Build a cash register with vanillaJS.
+Build a cash register with HTML,CSS and vanillaJS.